 Our Early Childhood Education program is well-respected in part because our students are required to practice in early childhood settings — putting classroom theory into observable hands-on practice.

-Our program is based on National Association for the Education of Young Children standards for teacher preparation and CAEP accreditation.
+Our program is based on National Association for the Education of Young Children standards for teacher preparation and is CAEP accredited.